Our teachers are highly qualified and experienced professionals and are all registered to teach by the Teacher’s Registration Board of Tasmania.

 Our teachers attend regular professional development activities.
 These may be offered via Independent Schools Tasmania, various levels of Government, on-line, through conferences with experts in the field or through liaison with other providers of disability services.
 This commitment to ongoing learning helps our staff keep up to date with the latest information, research and best practice.

-Our teachers are using the Australian Institute for Teaching and School Leadership (aitsl) classroom practice continuum in the professional practice domain as well as the aitsl standards and self-assessment tool to progress our professional practice.
-All staff at the school actively participate in professional development to ensure their knowledge and practice remains current and best able to support our students and adult clients.
-To enable our students to have the best possible educational outcomes, we maintain a low student to staff ratio, having the number of staff members three below the number of students e.g. 8 students to 5 staff, 9 students to 6 staff etc.
+All staff at the school actively participate in professional development to ensure their knowledge and practice remains current and best able to support our students.
+To enable our students to have the best possible educational outcomes, we maintain a low student to staff ratio, having the number of staff members around three to four below the number of students, dependent on the needs of individual children in each classroom. e.g. 8 students to 4/5 staff, 9 students to 5/6 staff etc.